htsondk251/MusicStore/ReadMe.md

 # User's Guide

-This app is writen without using any IDE, so all the work of writing, compiling must be done manually.
+This app is written without using IDE, so all the work of writing, compiling must be done manually.
-1. compile all file in [src](src) into a directory named classes, with the same order (ex: src/music/business/ ... into classes/music/business/... )
+1. Compile all file in [src](src) into a directory named classes, with the same order (ex: src/music/business/ ... into classes/music/business/...)
+This app uses some additional libraries: [servlet-api-3.1.jar](https://mvnrepository.com/artifact/javax.servlet/javax.servlet-api/3.1.0), [apache.poi-3.7](https://mvnrepository.com/artifact/org.apache.poi/poi/3.7
-2. copy files into tomcat's webapps directory, the directory structure like below:
+2. Copy files into tomcat's webapps directory, the directory structure like below:

 ```
 tomcat